-Automated underwriting is usually completed faster than manual underwriting, but since a computer is doing the evaluating, it has some limitations that may not make it ideal for borrowers with unique circumstances, such as inconsistent income.
+Automated underwriting is usually completed faster than manual underwriting, but since a computer is doing the evaluating, it has some limitations that might not make it ideal for borrowers with unique circumstances, such as inconsistent income.
 In these cases, it can be easier to qualify a borrower through manual underwriting as opposed to an automated system.

 Sometimes, too, lenders use a combination of automated and manual underwriting in order to gauge risk.

 A mortgage underwriter’s job is to assess delinquency risk, meaning the overall risk that you would not repay the mortgage.
 To do so, the underwriter evaluates factors that help the lender understand your financial situation, including:

 - Your credit report

 The underwriter then documents their assessments and weighs various elements of your loan application as a whole to decide whether the risk level is acceptable.